- Why I Leverage Hypoxic Training

 Increasing the capacity of the circulatory system means that more oxygen and nutrients can reach vital organs and other parts of the body.
 That’s crucial for growth and development as well as for the healing of wounds.

-Increasing your oxygen-carrying capability also improves endurance and aerobic performance because the more oxygen your cells have at their disposal, the more energy in the form of adenosine triphosphate (ATP) they can produce.
+Increasing your oxygen-carrying capability also improves endurance and aerobic performance, because the more oxygen your cells have at their disposal, the more energy (in the form of adenosine triphosphate or ATP) they can produce.

 Additionally, you may also experience a short-term increase in blood viscosity, which can cause an increase in blood pressure and resting heart rate.

-To judge if I’m drinking enough water, I keep an eye on my urine.
+To judge whether or not I’m drinking enough water, I keep an eye on my urine.
 If it’s clear, I’m good and I maintain my normal fluid intake instead of chugging down gallons of water.
-If it starts turning dark yellow, I need to drink more water.
+If it starts turning dark yellow, I know I need to drink more water.